Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 **Examples:**

-- The command displays the compiler, architecture, and the build type set:
+- The following command displays the compiler, architecture, and the build type set:

   Windows&reg;:
   ```